Document Previews

 #### Package view example with permissive rendering enabled

-1. `report.html` is a file in a package that includes a publicly available JS\
+1. `report.html` is a file in a package that includes a publicly available JS library and a custom embedded script.

 2. Opening `report.html` in a package view generates a new session `temporary-session-id`.

-3. The file is served by the **Quilt Package File Server** under the`/temporary-session-id/report.html` path.
+3. The file is served by the **Quilt Package File Server** under the `/temporary-session-id/report.html` path.

 * `./img.jpg` is resolved to `/temporary-session-id/img.jpg`